CognitiveVR/xrprivacyframework/readme.md

 - Location data - app will already ask for permission
 - Social data - app will already ask for permission
+- Audio data - app will already ask for permission (microphone)
 - Hardware data - not asked for permission
 - Spatial data - not asked for permission
+- Room capture data - not asked for permission (depends on the device)
 - Biometric data - not asked for permission (depends on the device)

 Additionally, we believe participants should be able to have feature rich XR experiences (powered by these data sources) without compromising their privacy.
 Correct implementation of this privacy framework separates data used by the app to deliver these experiences and data available to the developer.